kint-php/kint/contrib.md

 If you don't have composer <a href="https://getcomposer.org/" target="_blank">do yourself a favor and learn it</a>.
 If you don't have npm that's understandable.

 In any case, Kint uses composer and npm for development tools.
-Composer calls npm under the assumption that they're in your `$PATH`.
+Composer calls npm under the assumption that it's in your `$PATH`.

 If all of these are installed simply run `composer install` and all your dependencies will be installed automatically.